KainNhantumbo/nvim-dotfiles/README.md

 #### If you like this project, let me know by leaving a star on this repository.

 Best regards, Kain Nhantumbo.\
-✌️🇲🇿 Crafted with ❤ Lua
+✌️🇲🇿 Crafted with Lua and Lazy Vim.

 ## 📜 License